krondorl/arcanus-psw/README.md

 # Arcanus Psw

-Generate strong passwords, which you can remember.
+Generate strong passwords that are easier to type without copying and pasting from one device to another.

 ## Motivation

-The aim of this project is to deepen my Rust language skills.
+This project aims to deepen my Rust language skills.

 ## Features